a-tayeh/CoffeeRun/README.md

 Game Team: Ali, Rasha, Collin, Amelia.

-an infinite running game where there is a healthbar that's powered by collecting coffee cups, obstacles are generated along the way to decrease health till the healthbar is empty which will result in game ending.
+an infinite running game where there is a healthbar that's powered by collecting coffee cups, obstacles are generated along the way to decrease health upon impact till the healthbar is empty which will result in game ending.